“He is mine in a way that he will never be hers, yet he is hers in a way that he will never be mine, and so together, we are motherhood.” -Desha Wood

 While I can’t speak for everyone’s adoptive/birth mom relationship, I can share my personal experience.
 When I was 14, I was forced to grow up very quickly.
 Facing an unplanned pregnancy had flipped my entire life upside down.
 I had a strong sense of responsibility to my unborn child even though I wasn’t capable of raising him myself.
 My love was unwavering, and I knew that it was important to find the right parents for the baby I was carrying.

 Looking through the profiles of hopeful adoptive parents was intimidating.
 What if I made the wrong choice?
 This was not a decision to be taken lightly!
-I wanted to find a couple who were kind, stable, and had a strong desire to become parents.
+I wanted to find a couple who were kind, stable and had a strong desire to become parents.
 I also wanted to find a couple who had beliefs and values similar to my own.
 One couple stood out above them all.
 They had all the qualities I was looking for, and in my heart, I hoped that I had found my son’s forever parents.
 My mind was set at ease upon meeting Chris and Vickie for the first time.
 Especially Vickie.
 The first time we met, there were tears and hugs.
 She wanted so badly to become a mother.
-She had experienced three devastating miscarriages, and she and her husband were hopeful to build their family through adoption.
+She had experienced three devastating miscarriages, and she and her husband were hoping to build their family through adoption.
 Vickie had dedicated her life to helping others as a social worker.
 Her big heart was one of the things that drew me to her instantly.
 As it turned out, my birth son’s due date was on her birthday!
 It felt like a sign to me.
 While I was still facing a great deal of emotion and sadness regarding placing my son for adoption, Vickie helped to ease my mind.
 I knew that my son would be well taken care of.
 I knew that her heart was so genuine and caring that she would always be the mother that he deserved.

 At the hospital, Vickie and I were both a bundle of nerves.
 Even so, she did her best to comfort me and to offer her help in any way she could.
-The first time she held our son, a visible awe washed over her.
+The first time she held our son, visible awe washed over her.
 It was as if they were the only two people in the world.
 The way she gently held him and rocked him, I knew that he would be safe in her arms.
 I knew that she would not take motherhood for granted because she had waited so patiently for this moment to come.
 I could sense the gratitude she had for me as well.
-By making a decision of love, I had helped her family to become complete.
+By deciding on love, I had helped her family to become complete.

 While my adoption was only semi-open, I received cards and photos frequently, and Vickie’s love was always apparent.
 Her words were kind.
-She would inform me of my birth son’s latest accomplishments, and she would always make sure to tell me that I was in her heart and in her prayers.
+She would inform me of my birth son’s latest accomplishments, and she would always make sure to tell me that I was in her heart and her prayers.
 I always felt reassured after reading her words.
-We lifted each other up and encouraged each other often.
+We lifted each other and encouraged each other often.

 Even on my most difficult days, I knew that Vickie was providing the unconditional love that my son deserved.
 I have always considered her a part of my extended family.
 That will never change.
 Unfortunately, Vickie passed away from cancer a few years ago.
 While death may have robbed the world of her presence, the light within her will shine on forever.
 Nothing can steal the memories we made and the bond that we formed.
-I have no doubt in my mind that she was the mother my birth son was meant to have.
+I do not doubt in my mind that she was the mother my birth son was meant to have.
 I am proud to know that many of her best qualities will live on through him.
 While the loss was immensely painful for so many, I have strong faith that she is still with us in spirit.
 The bond we had—mothers of the same child—is still there.
 The love we share for our son and the admiration we have for each other will last throughout eternity.
 The time we had together was a gift that I will always cherish.

 In the final conversation I had with Vickie, I thanked her for the love and support she had shown me over the years.
 She replied, “Even when I forget to tell you, you need to always know you have it.
 Love you.”